GowthamBabu25/HouseRentalSystem-using-JAVA/README.md

 1.PROBLEM STATEMENT:

-          The House Rental management system is to search a rented house and provides the admin a convenient and flexible way of updating the house details.
+          The House Rental management system is to search for a house for rent and provides the admin a convenient and flexible way of updating the house details.

 2. OUTCOMES AND OBJECTIVES: